samolaogun/fat-cat/README.md

 #### Installation

 To install Fat Cat, you can clone the git repository or install the npm package.
+The package can be implemented into a web project with [webpack](https://webpack.github.io/) or with a script tag.

 ```bash
 # Clone the repo from github